-Converting a historic, six story, inner city office building into seventeen condominium apartment units presents many challenges; particularly when the first floor of such a structure remains occupied as a functioning dialysis clinic throughout construction.
+Converting a historic, six-story, inner city office building into 17 condominium apartment units presents many challenges, particularly when the first floor of such a structure remains occupied as a functioning dialysis clinic throughout construction.

-CAM Construction was employed as the construction manager at risk for the project and aided in keeping the tight budget controlled, constructed many of the units with loft areas, high level finishes and appliances.
+CAM Construction was employed as the Construction Manager at Risk for the project and aided in keeping the tight budget controlled and constructed many of the units with loft areas, high-level finishes, and appliances.

 Storefront windows were replaced to provide operable window units with appropriate profiles, and the common areas were all completed without interruption to the ongoing work of the clinic.
 The award-winning building provides affordable housing to Baltimore residents and is another outstanding effort for the West Side Redevelopment of the city.